 - 1. Place the motorcycle on a level surface and hold it in an upright position.
-A slight tilt to the side can result in a false reading. - 2.
-Start the engine, warm it up for several minutes, and then turn it off. - 3.
+A slight tilt to the side can result in a false reading. - Start the engine, warm it up for several minutes, and then turn it off. - 3.
 Wait a few minutes until the oil settles, remove the engine oil filler cap, wipe the engine oil dipstick clean, insert it back into the oil filler hole (without screwing it in), and then remove it again to check the oil level.

-The engine oil should be between the minimum and maximum level marks.
+The engine oil should be between the tip of the dipstick and the maximum level mark.

 - 1. Engine oil filler cap

 - 2. Engine oil dipstick

 - 3. Maximum level mark

-- 4. Minimum level mark
+- 4. Tip of the engine oil dipstick

-- 4. If the engine oil is at or below the minimum level mark, add sufficient oil of the recommended type to raise it to the correct level. - 5.
-Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.
+- 4. If the engine oil is not between the tip of the dipstick and the maximum level mark, add sufficient oil of the recommended type to raise it to the correct level. - Insert the dipstick into the oil filler hole, and then tighten the oil filler cap.